-- 2.7 As all the policies and proposals in the Inverclyde LDP Proposed Plan were 'screened out', further mitigation measures are not necessary at this stage. - 2.8 There are a number of other plans that could potentially have an impact on the European Sites identified in this Assessment such as the approved Clydeplan Strategic Development Plan and the Renfrewshire Local Development Plan.
-However as no policies or proposals were identified under Step 3 (d) of the screening process as having minor residual effects on the European sites identified, no cumulative or incombination assessments have been carried out.
+- 2.7 As all the policies and proposals in the Invercive LDP (2019) were 'screened out', further mitigation measures are were not necessary. - While there were -a number of other plans that could potentially have impacted the European Sites identified in this Assessment, such as the approved Clydeplan Strategic Development Plan and the Renfrewshire Local Development Plan.
+However, as no policies or proposals were identified under Step 3 (d) of the screening process as having minor residual effects on the European sites identified, no cumulative or in-combination assessments have been carried out.
+This information has been included in the screening table above (Table 2).